 This depends upon the lifestyle fund profile.
 Some funds will automatically change fund profile at given ages, others will have slightly different fund make ups or trigger points.
 Example lifetyle fund profile at different ages

-In summary, lifestyle funds are automatic switching funds where in your younger years you have mainly stock market funds inside your pension and in the latter years, your risk is automatically ‘cranked’ down risk to fixed interest funds, bond and gilt funds and then just before retirement (which may be anything between 1-5 years away) starting to switch you fully into cash funds just to protect you from stock-market volatility.
+In summary, lifestyle funds are automatic switching funds where in your younger years you have mainly stock market funds inside your pension and in the latter years, your risk is automatically ‘cranked’ down risk to fixed interest funds, bond and gilt funds and then just before retirement (which may be anything between 1 to 5 years away) start to switch you fully into cash funds just to protect you from stock-market volatility.